-In order to actually draw something to the screen you need to make one or multiple effects.
-What these effects are doing is entirely up to you.
+In order to draw something to the screen using this framework you need to make one or multiple effects. what these effects are doing is entirely up to you.
 Some like to put everything into one effect and switch what they draw by flipping some internal states, but this is probably not practical for more complex things.

-An effect is a class with references to resources such as shaders, geometry, fbos and textures and a method for drawing.
+An effect is a class with references to resources and a method for drawing.
 An effect is an independent python package of specific format.